 With that in mind, what are you doing to build your leadership awareness?

 In times of significant pressure, our biases run high and we’re more prone to blind spots—which often manifest in reacting too late, responding inappropriately, or outright failing to recognize issues big and small.

 As a leader, one of the most common blind spots occurs when you feel stressed, isolated, or solely responsible for the results of your team’s efforts.
 Because of it, you may feel like you have no support to lean on—without realizing there’s an incredible resource at your fingertips: your employees.

 This is the exact situation our leadership team ran into back in April, when we realized we were simply reacting to the issues brought about by COVID-19 instead of responding.
 To turn the former problem on its head, we took a step back, asked our team important questions, listened to their experiences and feedback, and then took action.

-We did all of this by designing and deploying a Remote Work Survey.
+We did all of this by designing and deploying a Remote Work Survey (we've since updated to include questions around well-being and rename as the Working Well Survey).
 The feedback we gained was so insightful that we made the decision to help our clients and community launch the same survey with their internal teams.